 Sword of the Stranger is a type of movie that rewards you if you pay attention to the details, there are many things that are easily missed but matters to the plot.
 If your eyes did not caught everything, you can just rewatch the movie, it is really worth it.

 The Animation 10/10

-Let us start with one of things that make Sword of the Stranger one of my favorite anime.
+Let us start with one of things that make Sword of the Stranger one of my favorite anime films.
 Fights.
 Such words as EPIC are heavily overused on the internet but there is no better way of describing fight scenes in this movie.
-You can't call them very realistic but they still manage to suit medieval Japans setting very well.
-Animations are extremely fluid and movements mostly realistic.
-For a 2007 the facial expressions are also amazingly well done.
-The movie is set in the early winter, that makes Sword of the Stranger feel different from the other anime that are set mostly in summer.
+You can't call them very realistic but they still manage to suit medieval Japan's setting well enough to maintain the climate.
+Animations are extremely fluid and movements have real weigh to them.
+The facial expressions are also amazingly well done.
 Backgrounds are well done, in fact I would give 9 or 10 to this movie for animation if it would be aired this year and not almost seven years ago.

 The Sound 10/10

 I found movies soundtrack very emotional, actually I think that music contributes a lot to the feel of a whole movie.
 Both the amazingly animated fights scenes and what comes between would not have the same impact without this wonderful soundtrack.